Zaremba Transitivity: Computation and Provisional All-Prime Strategy

 Conclusion

-is not contained in any maximal proper subgroup of for any prime .
-Therefore .
+For : steps (1)-(3) show is not contained in any maximal proper subgroup of , so .

-Note: This argument was constructed with AI assistance (Claude) and applies well-known classical results (Dickson 1901) to our specific semigroup.
-It has not been independently verified by a human number theorist.
-The computational cross-check below provides supporting evidence.
+Note: This argument was constructed with AI assistance (Claude, revised after o3-pro review) and applies well-known classical results (Dickson 1901) to our specific generators.
+The eigenvector non-coincidence in steps (1)-(2) and the order bound in step (3) are elementary but have not been independently verified by a human number theorist.
+The computational cross-check below provides supporting evidence for all primes up to 17,389.

 Why This Matters